guidanoli/inf1019/README.md

 # Multi-level Scheduling with Feedback

-The goal of this project is to implement a command interpreter and process scheduler in C programming language, making use of not only the standard C library (mainly signal.h, pthread.h and sys/sem.h) but also modules implemented solely by me.
+The goal of this project is to implement a command interpreter and process scheduler in **C programming language**, making use of not only the **standard C library** (mainly *signal.h*, *pthread.h* and *sys/sem.h*) but also modules implemented solely by me.\
 The list that follows might guide you, newcomer, through this project folder.

 ## Files